Forecasting the Maintained Score from the OpenSSF Scorecard: A Study of GitHub Repositories Linked to PyPI Packages: Threats to Validity

 \textbf{Reliability:} Although PyPI and GitHub data are collected from publicly accessible sources, reproducibility is challenged by the dynamic nature of the PyPI ecosystem.
-Dependency information used to compute the library importance reflects a snapshot at the time of collection (November 2024), as PyPI does not provide time travel functionality.
-To support reproducibility, the collected data and analysis code are made publicly available on Figshare~\cite{replication_package}.
-Additional risks stem from newly introduced, modified, or removed libraries, as well as updated or disabled repository links.
-To address these risks from outdated data, the study should be repeated.
+Dependency information used to compute the library importance reflects a snapshot at the time of collection (November 2024), as PyPI does not provide historical dependency data.
+To address this, the collected data and analysis code are publicly available on Figshare~\cite{replication_package}.
+Additional risks from newly introduced, modified, or removed libraries, as well as updated or disabled repository links, can be mitigated by repeating the data collection.
 Nevertheless, if repository URLs remain unchanged and repositories persist, project metadata, issues, and commit histories can still be reproduced due to GitHub’s persistent hosting model.